6.5mm Creedmoor: Performance

 The 6.5mm Creedmoor is known for its exceptional accuracy and long-range performance.
 According to Gunners' Review, this ammunition is often regarded as a secret weapon for precision shooters due to its impressive ballistic properties.

 The 6.5mm Creedmoor is a medium-power cartridge comparable to the .260 Remington and 6.5×47mm Lapua.
 Its energy at 300 yards using 129-grain Hornady SST bullets is listed by an independent reviewer as 1,641 ftlbf.
 For the 140-grain bullet at 2700 ft/s initial velocity, another reviewer reports an MPBR for a six-inch-high target of 265 yd, and reports a manufacturer-claim of "almost 1,600 ftlbf" of retained energy at 300 yd using a 24 inch barrel.
 SAAMI test data gives 6.5 mm Creedmoor, 15 ft from muzzle, velocity of 2940 ft/s for the 129-grain bullet and 2690 ft/s for the 140-grain bullet (which compares to .300 Winchester Magnum data of 2930 ft/s for a 200-grain bullet and 2665 ft/s for a 210-grain bullet).

-The 6.5mm Creedmoor caliber with 140-grain ammunition from both Hornady and Desert Tech and shot with a Desert Tech MDRX rifle (20 inch barrel), achieved groups averaging half to sub MOA (0.5-1 MOA).
+The 6.5mm Creedmoor with 140-grain ammunition from both Hornady and Desert Tech and shot with a Desert Tech MDRX rifle (20 inch barrel), achieved groups averaging half to sub MOA (0.5-1 MOA).

 The cartridge stays supersonic and maintains its accuracy to past 1200 yd, while the .308 Winchester with 168-grain match bullets has a supersonic range of about 975 yd.

-A semiautomatic sniper rifle with a 20-inch barrel chambered in 6.5mm Creedmoor is capable of engaging military targets from point blank range to 1,200 meters.
+A semi-automatic sniper rifle with a 20-inch barrel chambered in 6.5mm Creedmoor is capable of engaging military targets from point blank range to 1,200 meters.